MooersLab/latex-emacs/README.md

 - Preview a rendered version of a select region in the buffer.
 You remove the preview with a key binding.
 The preview allows you to check an equation's typesetting without going through the longer step of compiling the file into a PDF.

-## Why not Org-mode
+## Why Org-mode

 Org-mode includes support for document preparation, time management, and literate programming.
 Many people in the past decade were drawn to Emacs by org-mode.
-Org documentats can recognize LaTeX markup.
+Org documents recognize the most commonly used features of LaTeX markup.
-It is seamless to export an org document through LaTeX to a PDF and open that PDF in your default PDF viewer.
+You can use a LaTeX preamble in the front matter of your org file to use your favorite LaTeX packages and settings.
+You can make the PDF coming out of org look precisely like the PDF that you would generate from LaTeX.
+You can use LaTeX to build indices, glossaries, list of acronyms, lists the tables, list of figures, lists of code listings, list of equations, and so on.

+I now think of org-mode as a thin but very powerful wrapper around LaTeX.
+By utilizing org-mode, you gain the very easy-to-assemble tables that org-mode provides.
+You also gain some very convenient ways of utilizing Gnuplot to quickly generate plots.
+You gain integration with org-roam for knowledge management because the notes in the system are org files.
+You can use this knowledge management in lieu of or in addition to an annotated bibliography.
+You gain interactive computing in source blocks.

 The main drawbacks to org-mode for me are as follows:

 - Most publishers do not accept org files, but they do accept tex files.
-(You can export the org file to a LaTeX file that might need heavy editing to get the publisher's acceptance.)
+(You can export the org file to a LaTeX file that might still need heavy editing of the preamble to get the publisher's acceptance.)
 - Overleaf does not support the use of org files.
 - Org markup adds another layer of abstraction on top of LaTeX.

-I am already a LaTeX native.
-I do not need the crutch of org-mode to produce tex files.
+This layer is thin and not that big of a deal.

 <a id="Features"><h2>Features of this configuration:</h2></a>